Warranty: 10 years

 Price Range: $549-$1,148

 The Mattress Nerd’s Take: The Zoma mattress, designed for those with active lifestyles, is an all-foam, medium firm bed that’s great for back sleepers and some side sleepers.
 The Zoma is also designed with zoned support that delivers a softer feel for the head, neck and legs, while supporting the shoulders and torso with a firmer foam.
 Zoma advertises an extra-breathable and cool mattress – and includes several cooling features, like a breathable thin cover and gel memory foam – but at the end of the day, we weren’t all that impressed with the all-foam bed’s cooling capabilities.
 Still, if you’re looking for a soft and supportive mattress that helps recovery, the Zoma could be a great choice for you.
+Or if you’re looking for a pressure-relieving mattress, see our best mattress for hip pain list.

 |Body Type:||BACK SLEEPERS||STOMACH SLEEPERS||SIDE SLEEPERS|